-Hm, me too, Katara thought dazedly as her mind became a bit hazy with thoughts about a certain handsome firebender whose strong, pale body would glistened with perspiration as his golden eyes burned with passionate intensity every time he used his firebending.
+Hm, me too, Katara thought dazedly as she became distracted with thoughts about a certain handsome firebender whose strong, pale body glistened with perspiration as his golden eyes burned with passionate intensity every time he used his firebending.

 Cool, soft snow descended from the heavens, dancing its way down to the white landscape below.
 Instead of being an ominous gray, the heavy clouds were blindingly white and glowed from the light the sun wanted to pass through.
 A soft wind blew by, but instead of being cold, it was warm.

 Katara smiled as she twirled around in circles as the snowflakes danced around her form and embedded themselves in her hair.
-She had no clue why she was outside the city walls and alone, but it felt so peaceful that she found herself not caring that much.
+She had no clue why she was outside the city walls and alone, but it felt so peaceful that she found herself not caring.

-She flopped down onto her back on the snow and was surprise to find that it was very soft and comfortable.
+She flopped down onto her back and was surprised to find that the snow was very soft and comfortable.
 Katara closed her eyes as the gentle snowflakes landed on her cheeks before she felt something heavy settle over her body.

-Eyes flying opened in alarm, Katara tried to sit up and figured out what was going on, but found herself pressed gently back down onto the soft snow by a large, warm hand.
+Eyes flying open in alarm, Katara tried to sit up and figure out what was going on, but found herself pressed into the soft snow by a large, warm hand.

 "Relax, Katara," a familiar masculine voice whispered softly.
 "It's just me."